 If a petition for a rehearing is filed with a General District Court within 60 days of the trial date.
 The Judge has discretion to grant a rehearing and to retry the case.
 Please note that ,unlike an appeal, this is not an automatic right but merely a possibility that is utilized under extraordinary circumstances.

-If you are charged with a traffic violation, contact an experienced traffic attorney who will fight for you.
-Call Standish Alexander at 804-355-0016.
+If you are charged with a traffic violation, contact an experienced Richmond VA traffic attorney who will fight for you.
+Call Virginia reckless driving lawyer Standish Alexander at 804-355-0016.
 Alternatively, you can e-mail for a free case evaluation.
-A conviction is Not inevitable!
+You can also find me on Google+.
+A conviction is not inevitable!